 What is an ad server?

 An ad server serves ads to a website or app and reports performance metrics for those ads.
-Advertisers, agencies, ad networks, and publishers can use ad servers to serve ads to a website.
-Ad servers house creative assets and optimize the process of selecting which ad to place and where, using automated technology.
+Advertisers, agencies, ad networks and publishers can use ad servers to serve ads to a website.
+Ad servers house creative assets and optimise the process of selecting which ad to place and where, using automated technology.
 Ad servers can be a central place for managing advertising campaigns and reporting on their results.

-To manage campaigns, advertisers and agencies use a range of adtech solutions, including agency trading desks (ATD), demand-side platforms (DSP), ad exchanges, supply-side platforms (SSP), ad servers, ad networks, and publishers.
+To manage campaigns, advertisers and agencies use a range of adtech solutions, including agency trading desks (ATD), demand-side platforms (DSP), ad exchanges, supply-side platforms (SSP), ad servers, ad networks and publishers.

 The difference between adtech and martech